 - Your student may be eligible for an EFACIS grant (either to the PhD seminar or to the biennial EFACIS conference)

 - You get a monthly newsfeed about what is happening in Irish Studies in the world

 - You and your students can participate in the international Translation Projects (so far cf www.yeatsreborn.eu and www.johnbanville.eu), three more planned.
 Using a translation exercise in class (1) makes the students actively aware of the complexity of the original (2) if their translation and short comment is selected they have an international publication (3) they are quoted by colleagues in translation theory

-- You can give a paper at the biennial EFACIS conferences (next one in Ljubljana 29 August – 1 September 2019)
+- You can give a paper at the biennial EFACIS conferences (next one will be in Prague 2021)

 - You can post your own activities and publications on the EFACIS website which is shared world-wide